-We are pleased to announce the opening on Saturday 24 October of the exhibition dedicated to the place awarded this year’s Carlo Scarpa Prize, Güllüdere and Kızılçukur: the Rose Valley and the Red Valley in Cappadocia, curated by Patrizia Boschiero and Luigi Latini, organized by Fondazione Benetton in the former Church of Santa Maria Nova, now containing Treviso’s new cultural space designed by Tobia Scarpa on behalf of Luciano Benetton.
+Cappadocia.
+The landscape in the depths of the rock is the title of the exhibition dedicated to the place awarded this year’s International Carlo Scarpa Prize for Gardens, Güllüdere and Kızılçukur: the Rose Valley and the Red Valley in Cappadocia, curated by Patrizia Boschiero and Luigi Latini, organized by Fondazione Benetton Studi Ricerche in Ca’ Scarpa, the former Church of Santa Maria Nova, now containing Treviso’s new cultural space designed by Tobia Scarpa on behalf of Luciano Benetton.

 The focus of the exhibition and of the various activities involved in the prize is a place in Asia Minor that emerged out of the complex history and geography of Cappadocia: two adjoining valleys carved out of the volcanic rock, the memory of an ancient culture of living.